Male Breast Reduction (Gynecomastia Surgery)

 Gynecomastia can occur from an imbalance of hormones, but it can also be a side effect of certain medications or medical conditions.
 Being overweight is also a common cause of excess fat in the chest area.
 Gynecomastia often resolves on its own or through diet and exercise.
-During your initial consultation, your surgeon will determine the cause of your gynecomastia to rule out any medical condition.
+During your initial consultation in Newport Beach, your surgeon will determine the cause of your gynecomastia to rule out any medical condition.

 Q. Am I a good candidate for male breast reduction?

 Good candidates for male breast reduction are medically healthy, do not smoke, and are within 30 to 40 pounds of their ideal body weight.
 In addition, it is usually recommended that gynecomastia be delayed until after puberty when the patient is in his late teens or early twenties.
 To determine if you are a good candidate for gynecomastia surgery, it is best to schedule a personalized consultation with a board-certified plastic surgeon.